grow-flow/growflow/DOCS.md

 ## Overview

-GrowFlow is a comprehensive cannabis plant tracking system designed as a Home Assistant add-on.
+GrowFlow is a comprehensive plant tracking system designed as a Home Assistant add-on.
 It provides complete lifecycle management from germination to harvest with automated climate control and detailed analytics.

 ## Features